 However, for stays of more than 90 days, they should contact the Digital and Population Data Services Agency.
 If individuals wish to stay for longer than one year, they should register at a Finnish Population Register Centre (Väestörekisterikeskus, VRK).

 Third Country nationals, who are not on the visa-exempt list, require travel documentation.
-The following can apply for most employees:
+The following can apply to most employees:

 - For visits of up to 90 days, a short-term Schengen Visa is available